Incredible ancient ruins in the USA you probably didn't know existed

 Sand Island Petroglyph Panel, Bluff, Utah

-Around 30 minutes’ drive from River House Ruin you'll also find one of the finest surviving examples of Ancestral Puebloan wall art in Bears Ears National Monument.
-This petroglyph panel stretches for 300 feet (91m) and has rock art spanning more than 2,500 years.
+Around a 30-minute drive from River House Ruin you'll also find one of the finest surviving examples of Ancestral Puebloan wall art in Bears Ears National Monument.
+This petroglyph panel stretches for 300 feet (91m) and boasts rock art spanning more than 2,500 years.
 Images of fertility deity Kokopelli and a flute-playing bighorn sheep are marked onto the rock above clearer, more recent Ute and Navajo carvings.

 Serpent Mound Historical Site, Peebles, Ohio

 Serpent Mound Historical Site in Peebles is around 70 miles (113km) east of Cincinnati.
 Thankfully there isn’t a real snake slithering beneath the grass.
 This is actually the world’s largest serpent effigy, a mound that winds across a plateau in the shape of a snake.
-Known as the Great Serpent Mound, it’s more than 1,300 feet (396m) long, 20-25 feet (6-7.6m) wide and protruding from the grassy ridge by up to five feet (1.5m).
+Known as the Great Serpent Mound, it’s more than 1,300 feet (400m) long and up to 25 feet (8m) wide, protruding from the grassy ridge by up to five feet (1.5m).

 Serpent Mound Historical Site, Peebles, Ohio

-This aerial shot gives some idea of the enormity of the mysterious beast.
+This aerial shot gives some sense of the enormity of both snake and site.
 It’s believed to have been constructed by Native Ohioans, though archaeologists haven’t been able to pinpoint a specific culture or date, with estimates varying wildly from 321 BC to AD 1070.
-There are three burial mounds – two created by the Adena culture between 800 BC and AD 100 and one by the Fort Ancient culture (AD 1000-1650) – nearby.
+There are three burial mounds nearby – two created by the Adena culture between 800 BC and AD 100 and one by the Fort Ancient culture (AD 1000-1650).

 Montezuma Castle National Monument, Camp Verde, Arizona

 Locations don’t come much more impressive than the perch occupied by this high-rise building, tucked into limestone cliffs in the desert of Camp Verde.
-Montezuma Castle was built and occupied by the Sinagua people, believed to have lived here from AD 1100-1425, and used as an abode with 20 rooms.
+Montezuma Castle was built and occupied by the Sinagua people, believed to have lived here from AD 1100 to 1425, and used as an abode with 20 rooms.

 Montezuma Castle National Monument, Camp Verde, Arizona

-It was among the first four sites given the designation ‘National Monument’, in 1906, and for decades visitors could access it via a series of cliffside ladders.
+It was among the first four sites given the designation ‘National Monument’ in 1906, and for decades visitors could access it via a series of cliffside ladders.
 Now, to prevent further damage, it can only be viewed from the ground.
-The site encompasses further dwellings around Montezuma Well (pictured), six miles (9.7km) from the castle – some of them more than 1,000 years old.
+The site includes further dwellings around Montezuma Well (pictured), six miles (10km) from the castle – some of them more than 1,000 years old.

 Moundville Archaeological Park, Moundville, Alabama